skypjack/entt/docs/md/entity.md

 one step at a time.<br/>
 Identifiers that entities originally had are not transferred to the target.
 Instead, the loader maps remote identifiers to local ones while restoring a snapshot.
-Because of that, this kind of loader offers a way to update automatically identifiers that are part of components (as an example, as data members or gathered in a container).<br/>
+Wrapping the archive is a conveninent way of updating identifiers that are part of components automatically (see the example below).<br/>
 Another difference with the snapshot loader is that the continuous loader has an internal state that must persist over time.
 Therefore, there is no reason to limit its lifetime to that of a temporary object: